mpkondrashin/itachi/README.md

-# Itachi Generate Harmless Malware Samples
+# Itachi &mdash; Generate Harmless Malware Samples

 **At each run you will receive three samples that are detected by Sandbox, but not by static analysis**